How to build a high-performance team

 With your problem well-defined, you can think about what type of team will be best-suited to address it.

-Step 2: Understand the type of team you need
+Step 2: Understand the type of high-performance team you need

 Before diving into creating a high-performance team, you’ll need to check whether that’s actually the type you need.
 A working group is another productive type of team that may be better suited to the tasks at hand.